MonkmanMH/martinmonkman/content/courses/bida302_2019/syllabus.md

 ## Evaluation

 ### Class participation (marks: 20)

 * attendance

 * doing the readings

-* asking questions, responding to the questions of others, and collaborating with other participants
+* asking questions and responding to the questions of others

+* collaborating with other participants

 ### Weekly assignments (marks: 12 each, 48 total)